LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * Pay attention to colours and their contrast
 * Test fully with a keyboard only, does everything work, can you see where you are and does anything odd happen?
 * Test fully with a screen reader, anything to report?
 * Adjust the browser size, adjust the zoom levels, test again when you have adjusted the sizes (320px width & 256px height is an absolute must), does everything act the way you expect?
+To achieve these sizes simply set the page 1280px width 1024px height and then set zoom to 400% because 1280 / 4 = 320, etc. If you are unsure how to get precise viewport widths, I open the DevTools before shrinking the window down, this displays a small bit of text showing the current size
 * Can you complete all actions?
 * Use your automated tools, remember they only test a snapshot of how the site is at the moment you run the scan, they cannot open widgets for you, open them manually and test again
 * If you understand HTML and/or ARIA, feel free to examine the DOM, feel free to validate the HTML at [the HTML validator](https://validator.w3.org/), which may help highlight some issues